 Again, build on the strength of having a diverse and multi-generational employee group and make up the team accordingly.
 Every segment should be represented.
 But remember that every person can also change throughout their employee journey – so remember to keep checking in!

 Listen to your employees – and have them take a survey!

 Employee feedback surveys can be hugely beneficial.
 The key to improving your employee experience is by continuously listening.
 On a smaller scale, this can be partly done by rounding and personal feedback, but on larger scales employee surveys and reviews become vital.
-We at Netigate have helped more than 2,000 organisations and companies worldwide, from small startups to big Fortune 500 companies, to conduct insightful employee surveys that yield actionable feedback.
+We at Netigate have helped more than 2,000 organisations and companies worldwide, from small startups to big Fortune 500 companies, to conduct insightful employee surveys with the right employee experience management tools that yield actionable feedback.

 Our top tips for designing productive employee surveys are:

 - The surveys should be explicitly confidential, anonymous, and actively supported by the management